-Active Devon recognises that Child Protection is about more than just policies and procedures and as such ensures all members of staff are CRB checked and undertake Safeguarding and Protecting Children training.
+Active Devon recognises that safeguarding is about more than just policies and procedures and as such ensures all members of staff are checked and undertake Safeguarding and Protecting Children training.

 This training, orgainsed by Active Devon, is open to clubs, coaches, volunteers and the general public.
 To find details of the next available course, please click here.

 Safeguarding & Protecting Children

 Child Protection in Sport Unit has launched a self-assessment tool which organisations can use to check that they are doing everything they can to keep children and young people safe in sport.
 The tool will take you through the standards for safeguarding children in sport developed by the Child Protection in Sport Unit.
 There are simple questions for each of the nine standards elements which will help you assess what your organisation still needs to do.
 There is an information pack to guide you through each step in a bit more detail.